Let Bags Fly for Families Facing Cancer!

 If you have specific social media questions please contact Amber Mercado, who can walk you through any problem related to social media.
 Amber can be reached via email at firstname.lastname@example.org or by calling (267) 708-0510.

-- The traditional method of play is a double elimination tournament that results in a final bracket.
+- The traditional method of play is a double elimination event that results in a final bracket.
 Every team is guaranteed two games.

-- We also offer a Round Robin tournament style that guarantees every team will play four games.
-The bracket is then ranked after the round robin by record and points, and a single elimination playoff bracket is made with the top eight teams.
+- We also offer a Round Robin event style that guarantees every team will play four games.
+The bracket is then ranked after the round robin by record and points, and a single elimination playoff bracket is made with the top sixteen teams.
 Every team is guaranteed four games.

 Each team has two players.
 The tournament is limited to 128 teams.
 If you have more than 128 teams that want to sign up, we would consider additional teams based on a case by case basis and our ability to staff the event with both personnel and supplies.